ryanlecompte/redis_failover/README.md

 ## Requirements

 - redis_failover is actively tested against MRI 1.9.2/1.9.3.
 Other rubies may work, although I don't actively test against them.
 1.8 is not supported.
 - redis_failover requires a ZooKeeper service cluster to ensure reliability and data consistency.
 ZooKeeper is very simple and easy to get up and running.
-Please refer to this [Quick Zookeper Guide](https://github.com/ryanlecompte/redis_failover/wiki/Quick-ZooKeeper-Guide) to get up and running quickly if you don't already have ZooKeeper as a part of your environment.
+Please refer to this [Quick ZooKeeper Guide](https://github.com/ryanlecompte/redis_failover/wiki/Quick-ZooKeeper-Guide) to get up and running quickly if you don't already have ZooKeeper as a part of your environment.

 ## Considerations